npc-gnu/gplcalc/README.md

 ## Notes:
  Reason about the installer wants root, because of it copies gplcalc to /usr/local/bin and this operate needs root.
- This app uses cmath and iostream libraries.
+ This software uses cmath and iostream libraries.
  Fully written in C++ and written with vim, g++, Arch GNU/Linux ,kitty terminal.

 ## License:

 This app and every part of it licensed by GNU is Not Unix Affero General Public Lisence version 3.
-(GPLv3)
+(AGPLv3)